-Does Medical Marijuana Get You High?
+Does Medical Marijuana Make You High?

 Medical Marijuana won’t make you high.
-The science of knowing the difference between THC and CBD will explain that medical marijuana will not be able to let you experience the “high” which recreational marijuana users enjoy.
-The THC is responsible for the high while the CBD is responsible for most of the therapeutic effects.
+The science behind the difference between THC and CBD will explain that medical marijuana will not be able to let you experience the “high” which recreational marijuana users enjoy.
+The THC is responsible for this high while the CBD is responsible for most of the therapeutic effects.
 The CBD component provides medical benefits without any psychoactive effects.
 So if you are afraid that you will get high upon taking cannabis medication, then fear not because you will not get high.